Implicit Bias Talks

 In choosing my projects, I take into account travel convenience, audience, and the amount of time available for serious intellectual engagement.
 (If you don’t have at least an hour to learn about the subject, it isn’t worth my time or yours.)

 If you’re still interested, feel free to contact me for more information.
 Please note that given the constant stream of speaking requests, I have to decline most invitations.
+Since I’ve just been appointed to be a Vice Chancellor (starting July 2015), I will have still less time.

 Here is some multimedia that is publicly available: